sucharitk/confidence-distortion-AD/README.md

 All code and data for reproducing analyses and figures for:

 Sucharit Katyal, Quentin J. Huys, Raymond J. Dolan, and Stephen M. Fleming.
 2023.
-“How Underconfidence Is Maintained in Anxiety and Depression.”
+“How Underconfidence Is Maintained in the Face of Reality.”
 PsyArXiv.
 May 24. https://psyarxiv.com/qcg92/